takuti/takuti.me/_content/en/note/foundations-of-humane-technology.md

 title: '"Why Do We Build This?"
 Humane Technologist''s View of Bad Product/Project'
 images: [/images/foundations-of-humane-technology/certificate.png]
 lastmod: '2022-09-02'
-keywords: [humane, product, technologists, foundations, project, technologist, ways, technology, users, definition]
+keywords: [humane, product, foundations, project, technologists, technologist, ways, technology, users, definition]
 recommendations: [/note/ethical-product-developer/, /note/product-management-and-bullshit-job/,
-  /note/definition-of-done/]
+  /note/internet-for-the-people/]
 ---

 I, as an [ethical product developer](/note/ethical-product-developer/), consider a product or project is "bad" when any of the following conditions are met: